$5.99 FLAT RATE SHIPPING WITHIN THE CONTINENTAL U.S.

 May 17, 2020 3 min read

-Current events have provided perfect conditions for anxiety to flourish.
-These are unprecedented times.
+Ongoing current events have provided perfect conditions for anxiety to flourish.
+These are (as Millennials are sick and tired of hearing) unprecedented times.
 It is okay for our kids to feel uncertain.
 For children with anxiety disorders or sensory sensitivities, new fears and symptoms may pop up or existing fears may get worse.
-Kids who have never experienced anxiety might find themselves overwhelmed by all the unknowns in their life during the pandemic.
+Kids who have never experienced anxiety might find themselves overwhelmed by all the unknowns in their life.
 As grown-ups, it is up to us to model and teach the children we care about strategies for managing their feelings.

 A Simple Grounding Technique for Calming Down Quickly

-We can expect that kids' anxiety may appear for the first time or become more pronounced as the world takes on COVID-19.
+We can expect that kids' anxiety may appear for the first time or become more pronounced as they go back to school.
 Grounding techniques are an amazing tool for reconnecting with the present.
 We love the 5-4-3-2-1 calming technique.
 Here is how you can use this exercise to help your child relax or get through difficult moments:

 • Sit in front of each other with legs crossed, holding hands if that's comfortable for your kiddo.